DRincs-Productions/renpy-utility-lib/README.md

 Ren'Py Utility Library is DRincs Productions's library for Ren'Py, used into all our renpy project.

 * Flags: Is a library for Ren'Py to manage flags. ( Read more into the Wiki )
+* Tags: Is a library for Ren'Py to manage tags. ( Read more into the Wiki )
 * Logs: Is a my Log system for Ren'Py, wen you use it, you can see the log into the console, file and Notification. ( Read more into the Wiki )
 * Notification: Is a library for Notification for Ren'Py. ( Read more into the Wiki )
 * Character Disct: Is my solution for know all the character in the game, and add more information about them. ( Read more into the Wiki )